Astig-1982/The-Quiz-Project/README.md

 ## Content:

-No content from external sources have been used.
+No content from external sources has been used.

 ## Media:

-Not media from external sources have been used.
+No media from external sources has been used.